bariulmunshi/car-doctor-client/README.md

 step-4.2: In server index.js file import
  > const cors=require('cors')
  > app.use(cors())
+ > app.use(express.json()); {
+   In a Node.js and Express application, the app.use(express.json()) middleware is used to parse incoming JSON data from client requests.
+When a client sends a request with JSON data in the request body, this middleware parses the JSON data and populates the req.body object with the parsed data}
 ```

 - Additional > if I want to run data from json file